 A bespoke grid mix model shall finally be built using the grid mix composition calculated above and leveraging the most up to date database processes available for the individual electricity generation technologies.
-The resulting grid mix thus modelled shall be used to estimate the Emission Factor of the electricity input to the use of the vehicle.
+The resulting grid mix thus modelled shall be used to estimate the Emission Factor of the electricity input to the use stage of the vehicle.